The Best Things to Do in NYC in MayApril 2, 2019 - by City Guide News Desk

 (ongoing) Aspiring scientists and astronauts will want to explore the New York Hall of Science in Queens, brimming with interactive exhibits (plus an outdoor playground).

 For more kids activities, check out our sister site nymetroparents.com!

-Things to Do in NYC: Music & Nightlife
+Things to Do in NYC: Food, Music, and Nightlife

 (5/1) Joan Baez at the Beacon Theatre.